EliotAndres/pretrained.ml/README.md

 Sortable and searchable compilation of pre-trained deep learning models.
 With demos and code.

 ## A word of warning
+This is running on a server without GPU, hence it seems slow.

 Also, the code may look a bit like monkey-patching for the following reasons:
  - Models are cloned as submodules: therefore we have to mess around with the python path :-(